jhagon/sample_tracker/DEVEL.markdown

   </tr>
 ```

-Here we use a helper called @sortable@ to set up the appropriate links.
+Here we use a helper called `sortable` to set up the appropriate links.
-This helper is defined in @app/helpers/application_helper.rb@ since
+This helper is defined in `app/helpers/application_helper.rb` since
 it is fairly generic:

 ```